arangodb-foxx/grafana-connector/README.md

 $ grafana-cli plugins install grafana-simple-json-datasource
 ```

-You may have to restart the Grafana service for the new data source to become
+You may have to restart Grafana for the new data source to become available.

-available.
+## Installation

 The Grafana connector can be installed as a Foxx service using the
 [ArangoDB web interface](https://docs.arangodb.com/latest/Manual/Programs/WebInterface/Services.html)